razllivan/digiseller-to-google-sheets/README.md

 cp sample.env .env
 ```

-3. Edit .envs/.local/.env file and update it with your details:
+3. Edit .env file and update it with your details:

 - `SPREADSHEET_URL`: The URL of the Google Sheets where data will be synced to.
 You can find this URL in the Sheets settings under 'Access settings > Copy'.
 - `WORKSHEET_NAME`: The name of the worksheet within the Google Sheets that you'll be working with.